 The majority of commercial buildings have little or no readily available feedback on energy performance.
 Utility bills provide some insight, but their potential to target particular areas for energy savings is limited.
-Currently, other tools provide only general benchmarking information or require extensive data input.
 Developed by New Buildings Institute and tested on thousands of buildings, the FirstView tool automatically creates a simplified building energy model that can quickly diagnose opportunities for improvement and automatically compare a building’s performance against peers.
 Using only monthly utility bills and a few building characteristics, NBI’s FirstView software and services can help move beyond a static benchmarking score allowing you to invest audit resources where they will be most effective.
-FirstView is now also available for multifamily buildings.
+FirstView analysis can be conducted on nearly any building, but is most useful for commercial and multifamily buildings without major process loads.
 Learn more about FirstView with the following resources:

 - FirstView Software and Services Overview